PiotrAntoniak/QuestionAnswering/README.md

 ## CURRENT CAPABILITIES:
 - use wikipedia to page to answer question,
 - use a single document (.pdf, .docx) to answer questions,
-- utilize all previously used documents and documents dump to answer questions.
+- utilize all previously used documents, documents dump and audio files to answer questions,

-## TODO:
-- add support for audio,
-- add support for youtube videos.
+- use youtube videos to answer questions.

 ## Current usage: